Python Service Overview#

 ) -> str:

-"""Generate Python code based on request and error feedback.
+"""Generate Python code based on request and error feedback."""

 ...

-• No inheritance required - Just implement the method
+• No inheritance required - just implement the method

-• Runtime type checking - isinstance() works at runtime
+• Runtime type checking with isinstance()

-• Clean separation - Generator independent from executor service
+• Clean separation from executor service

-• Error-aware - error_chain enables iterative improvement
+• Error-aware iterative improvement via error_chain

 Available Generators#